-My baby was born recently, and I am currently nursing.
-Being the skincare fanatic that I am, I’m interested in the anti-microbial qualities of breast milk and how it could work on acne.
-I’ve heard breast milk for baby acne is supposed to be a miraculous treatment for lots of things: eye infections, cradle cap, even adult acne. etc. So, how can breast milk help baby acne?
+We’ve all heard the saying that breast milk is “liquid gold”, right?
+There are many reasons why – but being the skincare fanatic that I am, I became interested in the anti-microbial qualities of breast milk and how it could work on acne.
+I’ve heard breast milk for baby acne is supposed to be a miracle treatment.
+It can also be the solution for lots of other things: eye infections, cradle cap, and even adult acne!
+So, how does breast milk help baby acne?

-Read to learn why and how to make it work on your baby’s skin – or even yours.
+Below is an explanation, and how to make it work on your baby’s skin (or even yours!).

 Does Breast Milk Help With Baby Acne?

 To cut to the chase, can breast milk help baby acne?
 Yes!
 It can even help clean up your own acne.

 Before going into it deeper, let’s start at the beginning.

 What causes baby acne to flare up?
 Newborn skin is, well new.
 It’s still figuring out how to adjust especially after being in the womb for 9 months.

 According to What To Expect, baby acne is usually caused by the mom’s leftover hormones circulating in the baby’s bloodstream after birth.
 It usually appears from 2-3 weeks old and is common until hormones level off.
 Hormones stimulate baby’s sensitive skin and oil glands.
 This makes pimples pop up.